dteod/mtdp/README.md

 ## Usage
 The library exposes an `mtdp_pipeline` class together with its own API.
 After retrieving an instance of it, configure it:
-1. provide references to the payload functions that will called repeatedly by the stages;
+1. provide references to the payload functions that will be called repeatedly by the stages;
 2. resize the pipes selecting the number of buffers they are going to use;
 3. provide the buffers to use in each pipe.
 These buffers may be of a different type or size on each pipe.